Diversity & Inclusion

 We reached out to some of the people we know who are leading the charge on this front, to pull together a guide with concrete suggestions about how you and your company can be purposeful about diversity and inclusion.

-- Initiate a conversation with your team about why this matters to you, and how you hope your company will evolve over time
+Initiate a conversation with your team about why this matters to your company

 Christina Luconi, Chief People Officer at Rapid7, urges founders to broaden your perception of what diversity really means.

 “For me, diversity and inclusion isn’t just about race and gender.
 A diversity of mindset is a key ingredient in driving innovation and growth.
 It’s imperative that this isn’t thought of as an initiative, but rather a way of life within the company.
 Every single person you bring on should feel like they are set up to have an excellent career — no matter who they are.
 When you curate an inclusive culture, that will drive recruiting efforts, positive glass door ratings, etc. organically…as long as it’s authentic.”

 It’s critical to create a sense of belonging

 Beyond diversity and inclusion, Katie Burke, Chief People Officer at HubSpot emphasizes why it’s also critical to create a sense of belonging.

 “Belonging is the third piece of the D&I trifecta.
 And, candidly, it may be the most important factor.
 It’s no longer enough to just focus on creating teams that are diverse and an environment that is inclusive.
 When people feel as though they belong and are heard, they’re more motivated to do their best work because they can be the best version of themselves.

 2. It’s Your Job